W00D00/home-assistant-elero/README.md

 * 2.7 - Dec 13, 2019 - [The intermediate and ventilation commands and the statuses do not match to each other.](https://github.com/W00D00/home-assistant-elero/issues/10)
 * 2.6 - Dec 8, 2019 - [The ventilation/intermediate functions are mixed up correction.
 New position slider with all Elero commands](https://github.com/W00D00/home-assistant-elero/issues/10)
 * 2.5 - Dec 5, 2019 - [Response and cover position slider handling.](https://github.com/W00D00/home-assistant-elero/issues/8)
-* 2.4 - Nov 16, 2019 - `Position` slider is usable, [Response handling improvement](https://github.com/W00D00/home-assistant-elero/issues/8)
+* 2.4 - Nov 16, 2019 - 'Position' slider is usable, [Response handling improvement](https://github.com/W00D00/home-assistant-elero/issues/8)
 * 2.3 - Jul 15, 2019 - `no response` handling correction
 * 2.2 - Jun 27, 2019 - New `no response` handling
 * 2.1 - Jun 26, 2019 - [Store the Elero channels into the transmitter object](https://github.com/W00D00/home-assistant-elero/issues/6)